mah0x211/lua-bufio/README.md

 -- create with a table that contains a read function r = reader.new({
+    -- a read must be the following function:
+    --
+    --   s:nil|string, err:any = read(self, n:uint)
+    --
+    -- the caller throws an error in the following cases:
+    --
+    --   * it returned non-nil s is not string.
+    --   * it returned s length greater than n.
+    --
     read = function(_, n)
         return 'hello', 'error'
     end